Mhdi-kr/mhdi-kr/README.md

 _“If I have seen further, it is by standing on the shoulders of giants.” -Isaac Newton_

-Proficient in Vue, Typescript, Golang and C.
+Proficient in Typescript, Golang and C.